seemslegit42/aevonos/docs/CORE-SUBSYSTEMS/KLEPSYDRA.md

 ### 3.3.
 The Algorithm of Fate (`klepsydra-service.ts`)
 This is the server-side logic that determines the outcome of every tribute.
 It is a black box to the user, but its logic is transparent to the Architect:
 1.  **Invokes `processFollyTribute`**: This is the single, unified function that orchestrates the entire tribute process.
-2.  **Retrieves** the user's `PulseProfile`.
+2.  **Retrieves** the user's `PulseProfile`, including their dynamic psychological state.
-3.  **Calculates** the current `luckWeight` based on a sinusoidal pulse wave, incorporating time decay and the user's unique phase offset.
+3.  **Calculates** the current `luckWeight` based on a sinusoidal pulse wave, incorporating time decay, phase offset, and psychological modifiers (`frustration`, `flowState`).
-4.  **Applies Psyche Modifiers**: The user's chosen `psyche` (Zen Architect, etc.) applies a multiplier to the base odds and potential boon amount, tuning the risk/reward profile.
+4.  **Applies Archetype Modifiers**: The user's chosen `psyche` (Zen Architect, etc.) applies a multiplier to the base odds and potential boon amount, tuning the risk/reward profile.
-5.  **Checks for Pity Boon**: If `consecutiveLosses` exceeds the `PITY_THRESHOLD`, it overrides the odds and forces a small win to prevent user burnout and maintain engagement.
+5.  **Checks for Pity Boon**: If `consecutiveLosses` exceeds the `PITY_THRESHOLD`, it overrides the odds and forces a small win to prevent user burnout.
+6.  **Triggers Judas Algorithm**: If the user is in a high `flowState`, there is a chance to trigger a "hollow win"—a slightly reduced jackpot—to engineer superstition and prevent hubris.
-6.  **Determines Outcome**: A random roll against the final, modulated odds determines a `win` or `loss`.
+7.  **Determines Outcome**: A random roll against the final, modulated odds determines a `win` or `loss`.
-7.  **Executes Atomic Transaction**: All database changes—updating the user's pulse profile, debiting the tribute, crediting any boon, and logging the immutable `TRIBUTE` transaction—are performed in a single, atomic database transaction to ensure perfect ledger consistency.
+8.  **Executes Atomic Transaction**: All database changes—updating the user's pulse profile, debiting the tribute, crediting any boon, and logging the immutable `TRIBUTE` transaction—are performed in a single, atomic database transaction to ensure perfect ledger consistency.

 ---